 Ockhams Razor are a stunning aerial theatre company who combine circus and visual theatre.
-In 2012-13 Ruth has been touring with the company, performing a new score by Graham Fitkin for multi harps and choir.
+In 2012-13 Ruth toured with the company, performing a new score by Graham Fitkin for lever and wire strung harps and choir.
 The music is strong and complex, building up rhythmic layers and sinuous textures.

 ‘dazzling aerial theatre’ The Independent

 ‘The London International Mime Festival is this year dominated by circus, if on a different scale.
 Ockham’s Razor is a company of five aerialists whose work feels very fresh.
 Their latest piece, Not Until We Are Lost, is a promenade affair, the action playing out beside and above the milling spectators.
 At first, thrust into the black cube that is the new Platform Theatre behind King’s Cross, one doesn’t know where to look.
 Perhaps at the spotlit harpist plucking a golden clarsach in the corner?

 When, suddenly, a bare foot appears by my ear, I realise I’ve unwittingly been leaning against a tall, glass chimney lined with paper, from which a person is scrabbling to emerge.
 Before long both she and the scrunched paper have comically disappeared, as if sucked down a waste disposal.
 It makes for a lively start.
 Major items of gym apparatus slowly come into focus.
 A giant rack provides a mountainside up which all five performers labour, hands and feet tied to their neighbour’s – a test of amicable cooperation.
 Each then whooshes back downhill as if on the Cresta Run.
 A set of gym bars is the setting for a mini romcom, as two guys cajole a reluctant girl into playing their games.
 She eventually seems happy to let them swing her by the ankles, before goosing them with friendly mischief of her own.